 The courses are taught in English.
 Participants will be exposed to the latest thinking in medical anthropology and will be stimulated to discuss and exchange ideas.
-The winter school courses are part of the Master’s programme in Medical Anthropology and Sociology offered by the Graduate School of Social Sciences, University of Amsterdam.
+This winter school is part of the Master’s programme in Medical Anthropology and Sociology offered by the Graduate School of Social Sciences, University of Amsterdam.

 After this course participants should be able to:

-From the bodies of humans via the flesh of apples and oranges, through to bacteria; from sewage systems via needles through to wheelchairs; and so on: a lot of stuff is relevant to health and disease.
+From the bodies of humans via the flesh of apples and oranges, through to bacteria; from sewage systems via needles through to wheelchairs, or to the built environment; and so on: a lot of stuff is relevant to health and disease.
+Did I say health apps?
 Caring for self and others is as physical as it is emotional.
 Whether in the high tech practices of modern hospitals or the mundane practices of sleeping, eating and working: materialities are everywhere.
 How to analyse them?
 How to account for them in anthropological studies; in sociological analyses?
 How to not take what natural and medical sciences have to say about materialities for granted, but situate it in their socially embedded knowledge practices?
 These are the questions that in this course we will address.

 UvA Master of Medical Anthropology and Sociology students take the course for 3 EC as part of their curriculum.
 VU Master Global Health students take the course for 6 EC as part of their electives.
 All other participants take the course for 3 EC.